Sukhothai province: Local government

 As of 26 November 2019 there are: one Sukhothai Provincial Administration Organisation (ongkan borihan suan changwat) and 21 municipal (thesaban) areas in the province.
 Sukhothai, Sawankhalok and Si Satchanalai have town (thesaban mueang) status.
 Further 18 subdistrict municipalities (thesaban tambon).
 The non-municipal areas are administered by 69 Subdistrict Administrative Organisations - SAO (ongkan borihan suan tambon).

+Culture

+Symbols

+The provincial seal features King Ram Khamhaeng the Great sitting on the Managkhasila Asana throne.
+Ram Khamhaeng was the third king of Sukhothai Kingdom during his rule, he introduced Lai Sue Thai as the Thai's first writing system, and adopted Theravada Buddhism as the national religion.